Complete Call-by-Value Calculi of Control Operators, I: Conclusion

 \section{Conclusion}

 We present a new call-by-value $\lambda\mu$-calculus and a catch/throw calculus that are complete for the contin\-uation-passing style semantics.
-A key idea is to deviate from the standard convention that terms should be syntactic trees.
+A key idea is to deviate from the standard convention that terms are syntactic trees.
 If we are to accept this deviation, we can have simple but complete systems.

 The calculi satisfy a certain form of completeness with respect to reduction.
 Cultivating the completeness, we verify a number of anticipated properties by pulling back the corresponding ones in the ordinary lambda calculus.
 This method is called proof by parasitism.
 Although the idea itself is not new, we persistently pursue its benefits.
 We succeed in showing Church-Rosser, and in characterizing normalizability and termination of call-by-value evaluation in terms of the CPS translation for the call-by-value $\lambda\mu$-calculus.
-We also give a union-intersection type system, and verifies that various syntactic properties are chracterized by typeability.
+We also give a union-intersection type system and verifies that various syntactic properties are characterized by typeability.

 Related works are mentioned in the relevant parts of this paper.
 We do not repeat all.
 Here we review the previous results on the completeness of lambda calculi and their extensions, focusing largely on call-by-value systems having control operators.
-We comment that almost all previous systems are presented as equational theories.
-The computational properties are scarcely explored.
+Almost all previous systems are presented as equational theories.
+Hence any results comparable to ours do not exist in the previous works (except Church-Rosser in \cite{mhx11}).